ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_autosupport - TypeError on `support` field with ONTAP 9.11.
+  - na_ontap_net_subnet - delete fails if ipspace is different than Default.
   - na_ontap_portset - fixed idempotency issue when `ports` has identical values.
   - na_ontap_portset - fixed error when trying to remove partial ports from portset if igroups are bound to it.
   - na_ontap_quotas - fix idempotency issue on `threshold` option.